caocscar/twitter-advanced-search/README.md

 **Tip:** You have to specify either a `--query` or a `--username` argument or it will complain.

 ## Notes
-- The default number of tweets to collect is 20.
+- The default number of tweets is 20.
-- The default delimiter is `|` to make the data more analysis friendly
+- The default delimiter is `|` to make the data more analysis friendly.

+## Code Changes
+I've made the following changes after cloning the repository:
+- exchanged `pyparsing` for `BeautifulSoup`
+- exchanged `getopt` for `argparse`
+- added `pandas` for data management and file write
+- refactored code
+- added *filename* argument